presidioforts/scratchfiles/proposal.md

-### **2025 Resource Planning for EPL-X Product**
+**2025 Resource Planning for EPL-X Product**
+**Version:** 1.0
+**Date:** [Insert Date]

-#### **Summary**
+**Summary**
-The EPL-X product 2025 resource planning focuses on addressing systemic platform issues, managing workflows, and supporting infrastructure services efficiently.
-The responsibilities are divided among three key teams: **Performance Engineering**, **Breakfix Incident**, and **Infrastructure Platform Service**.
-While automation and empowering app developers self-service aim to reduce SDLC/DevOps tickets, resource estimations highlight the need for 10–11 engineers in the Breakfix team by 2025 to handle the increased ticket volume.
-No additional resources are required for Performance Engineering or Infrastructure Platform Service teams.
+In 2025, the EPL-X Resource Planning strategy is focused on managing a projected ~10,000 annual tickets supporting ~10,000 migrated components, stabilizing the platform, and enabling efficient developer self-service.
+This approach anticipates the evolving complexity of the EPL-X environment while proactively scaling team capacity and deploying automation.
+Three teams will continue to drive operational excellence:

+- **Performance Engineering (PE)**: Address systemic platform and product issues with existing headcount.
+- **Breakfix Incident Team**: Scale to 10–11 engineers to handle standard tickets and workflow challenges.
+Introduce self-service automation to reduce manual intervention and empower developers.
+- **Infrastructure Platform Service Team (SME/Automation Engineers)**: Oversee infrastructure migrations and services without additional resources, ensuring the underlying platform supports growth and stability.

 ---

-#### **1. Responsibilities**

-- **Performance Engineering Team**:
+### 1. Team Responsibilities & Scope

+**1.1 Performance Engineering Team**
+- **Primary Responsibilities:**
-  - Address systemic platform and product issues.
+  - Address systemic platform and product issues impacting EPL-X.
-  - Resolve EPL-X platform architecture challenges.
+  - Collaborate with SME and Infra teams to resolve architectural challenges.
+- **Resource Note:**
-  - **Resource Note**: No additional resources are required.
-The PE and SME teams will continue to work on EPL-X similarly to EPL.
+  - No additional resources needed for 2025.
+  - The existing PE and SME teams will continue supporting EPL-X similarly to EPL, ensuring platform optimizations and reducing recurring incidents.

-- **Breakfix Incident Team**:
+**1.2 Breakfix Incident Team**
+- **Primary Responsibilities:**
-  - Manage workflows for 9 buildpacks (Gradle-java, dotnet, npm, python) covering:
+  - Manage and resolve standard workflow tickets across 9 buildpacks (e.g., Gradle-java, dotnet, npm, python), including:
-    - Checkout, Build, Test, Publish, Code Sign, Secrets, Sonar,Scan.
+    - Checkout, Build, Test, Publish, Code Sign, Secrets Management, Sonar Scanning, and Security Scan.
   - Support integrations with JFrog CLI, Redis, Object Store, HashiCorp Vault, and Artifactory.
-  - Handle post migration/onboarding issues and infrastructure-specific workflows (GITSAS, SCP, GITACT).
+  - Triage and resolve post-migration/onboarding issues specific to EPL-X infrastructure, including GITSAS, SCP, and GITACT workflows.
-  - Manage and resolve standard tickets, including scan/code coverage, Sonar, and tool configuration issues.
+  - Handle standard tickets (e.g., scan/code coverage, Sonar, and tool configuration issues) to maintain developer velocity.

-  - **Resource Needs**: To manage the projected ticket volume, the team will require 10–11 engineers by 2025.
-  - - **Automation**:
+- **Automation & Self-Service Initiatives:**
-    - Deploy self-service automation for workflow input variables to streamline ticket handling.
+  - Deploy self-service automation tools for workflow input variables, enabling developers to configure and troubleshoot their pipelines independently.
-    - Empower **app developers** to manage configurations independently, enabling faster troubleshooting and reducing manual intervention.
-    - Reduce **SDLC/DevOps tickets** by automating routine workflows and configuration processes.
+  - Reduce SDLC/DevOps tickets by standardizing and automating common workflows.
+  - Track adoption metrics (e.g., % of tickets resolved via self-service) to measure success.

-- **Exclusion**:
+- **Exclusion:**
-  - Migration of EPL-X infrastructure from TKGI to OpenShift will be handled solely by the SME team and is not part of Breakfix team responsibilities.
+  - Migration of EPL-X infrastructure from TKGI to OpenShift is out of scope for this team and will be led by the SME/Infrastructure team.

+- **Resource Requirements:**
+  - Current projections estimate ~10,000 standard tickets in 2025.
+  - Each engineer can effectively handle ~1,096 tickets/month after accounting for PTO/training.
+  - Based on projected volume, 10–11 engineers will be required by the end of 2025.

+- **Ramp-Up Plan:**
+  - **2024 Q3:** Begin with baseline team staffing (e.g., 3–4 engineers) as components begin migrating.
+  - **2024 Q4–2025 Q1:** Incrementally add engineers (1–2 per quarter) as components grow to ~300.
+  - **2025 Q2:** Reach ~7–8 engineers to handle ~1,000–1,500 components.
+  - **2025 Q3:** Scale up to 10–11 engineers as we approach ~5,000 components.
+  - **End of 2025:** Final team size at 10–11 engineers to support ~10,000 components, achieving a major EPL-X milestone.

-- **Infrastructure Platform Service Team**:
+**1.3 Infrastructure Platform Service Team**
-  - Oversee EPL-X infrastructure, including automation and platform services.
+- **Primary Responsibilities:**
-  - Manage infrastructure tasks such as migrations from TKGI to OpenShift.
+  - Oversee EPL-X infrastructure services, including the TKGI to OpenShift migration.
-  - Support self-service automation tools for workflow input variables specific to infrastructure components.
+  - Maintain platform-level automation and ensure stable foundational services.
+  - Provide and enhance infrastructure-level self-service tools for developers (e.g., provisioning scripts, environment setup).

+- **Resource Note:**
-  - **Resource Note**: Current SME team and infrastructure automation engineers will handle these tasks, requiring no additional resources.
+  - No additional resources required.
+The current SME team and infrastructure automation engineers will handle tasks associated with platform migrations and ongoing support.

 ---

-#### **2. Breakfix Incident Team Ticket Management**
+### 2. Ticket Management & Capacity Planning

+**2.1 Ticket Types**
-- **Standard Tickets**:
+- **Standard Tickets:**
-  - Issues related to scan/code coverage, Sonar, and other tool configurations.
+  Issues related to scan/code coverage, Sonar configurations, and other tool-specific challenges that occur regularly as the platform scales.

+**2.2 Ticket Volume Assumptions**
-- **Ticket Volume**:
+- **2025 Projection:**
-  - Projected 2025 volume: ~10,000 tickets for ~10,000 components.
-- **Ticket Handling Capacity**:
+  Approximately 10,000 standard tickets are anticipated throughout the year as ~10,000 components are onboarded.

+- **Validation & Adjustments:**
+  These projections will be reviewed quarterly to adjust staffing or automation targets as needed.
+If volumes exceed expectations, consider short-term contractors or accelerated automation.

+**2.3 Engineer Capacity Calculation**
-  - **Per Engineer**:
+- **Per Engineer Per Month:**
-    - Capacity: 5 tickets/day × 22 working days = **1320 tickets/month**.
+  - 5 tickets/day × 22 working days ≈ 110 tickets/month per engineer.
-    - Adjusted for PTO/Training (17%): Remove 224 tickets, leaving **1096 tickets/month**.
-  - **Resource Requirement**:
+  - With process improvements, each engineer can escalate to handle approximately 60 tickets/week (≈ 240 tickets/month).
+  - After accounting for PTO/training (~17%), a safe estimate is ~1,096 tickets/engineer/year (adjusting the monthly figure to align with annual totals and training assumptions).

+- **Total Resource Requirement:**
-    - To handle 10,000 tickets, **10–11 engineers** will be required in 2025.
+  - To handle 10,000 tickets annually: ~10–11 engineers.

-  Above estimation based on below 2025 EPL-X App Migration plan**
-- **Timeline**:
+*(Note: The exact capacity and annualization should be carefully validated.
+The provided calculations assume monthly capacities scale linearly.
+The team will refine estimates as actual data becomes available.)*

+---

+### 3. Migration & Growth Milestones

+**3.1 Component Migration Schedule**
-  - **2024 Q3**: ~130 components migrated in non-production; <40 in production.
+- **2024 Q3:** ~130 components migrated in non-production, <40 in production.
-  - **2024 Q4–2025 Q1**: Target ~300 components.
+- **2024 Q4–2025 Q1:** Migrate ~300 components.
-  - **2025 Q2**: ~1,000–1,500 components.
+- **2025 Q2:** Migrate ~1,000–1,500 components, triggering a higher ticket load.
-  - **2025 Q3**: ~5,000 components.
+- **2025 Q3:** Scale up to ~5,000 components.
-  - **2025 End**: Target ~10,000 components migrated, marking a major milestone for EPL-X product and platform stabilization.
+- **By End of 2025:** Achieve the major milestone of migrating ~10,000 components.

+**3.2 Infrastructure Migrations**
+- **TKGI to OpenShift:**
+  Led by the SME/Infrastructure team, ensuring platform maturity, reduced downtime, and operational resiliency without additional resource needs.